infinum/PXAlertView/README.md

 PXAlertView is a UIAlertView replacement similar to the style in iOS 7 but with a block based API and the ability to customise the styling and add custom views.

+## Fork note

+_Original repo is not maintained any more, so keep all the changes here!_

+Added:

+* Option to stack buttons

+* Alert view link selection delegate
+* Cancel button text not to be bold
+* Dismiss completion

+Fixed:

+* Storyboard handling with Xcode 8+
+* Minor UI fixes
+* Removed `tintAdjustmentMode` changes as it caused some issues
+* Changed alert opacity to full to conform iOS 9+ UI
+* Keyboard height

 ## Preview
 ![Demo Animation](animation.gif)